PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 But do be aware of why Duo is being used in the first place.
 It is to protect our systems.
 As a member or affiliate of Princeton University, you are a part of that "our systems" group.
 The reason I mention this is because you do have options with the method I am going to provide with respect to time limits on how long the multiplexed functionality remains operational.
 Set too low and the next ssh/scp will require Duo authentication again.
 But set too high, protection could be bypassed which makes us all vulnerable.

+### On-Campus

-To make this work, on your Linux or macOS machine, edit the file `~/.ssh/config` and add a machine stanza which looks like this:
+Step 1: To make this work, on your Linux or macOS machine, edit the file `~/.ssh/config` and add a machine stanza which looks like this:

 ```
 Host mcmillan